madhuakula/kubernetes-goat/README.md

 ## ⚙️ Setting up Kubernetes Goat

-* Before we setup the Kubernetes Goat, ensure that you have created and admin access to the Kubernetes cluster
+* Before we set up the Kubernetes Goat, ensure that you have created and have admin access to the Kubernetes cluster

 ```bash
 kubectl version --short
 ```

-* Setup the helm version 2 in path as `helm2`.
+* Set up the helm version 2 in your path as `helm2`.
 Refer to helm [releases](https://github.com/helm/helm/releases) for more information about setup

 ```bash
 helm2 --help